 - The Best Planner for Homeschool Moms is the One that Works

 - Rock Your Homeschool Planner Facebook Group

 - Your Homeschool Planner Pinterest Board

 Choose your homeschool planner supplies

 For my money and use, nothing beats a traditional homeschool planner kept in a three-ring binder.
 I love the ease of use.
-I can print only the planning forms I want and include them, but then it also gives me a place to put other items that I don’t want to lose track of.
+I can print only the planning forms I want and include them, but then it also gives me a place to put other items I don’t want to lose track of.

 I also love the flexibility.
 I can add and delete sections, change out forms, add photocopies of supply lists or table of contents from curriculum publishers — anything!